Bulgarian torpedo boat Drazki: World War II

 When Bulgaria entered World War II on the Axis side, Drazki and her four remaining sisters were antiquated but still capable of carrying out patrols.
 In 1942 the two SK C/30 AA guns were removed and the 3-pounders were reinstalled.
 On 15 October 1942, Drazki sank in Varna harbour after a magazine explosion, but she was soon repaired.
 In 1944 however, she became a gunnery target ship and remained in service in that capacity until the 1950s.

 Museum ship

 In 1957 it was decided to commemorate the 50-year-old Drazki, as she was by far the most famous ship in the Bulgarian Navy.
 However, by that time she had been at least partially broken up for scrap.
 Her gun, funnel and some of the deck and hull fittings were installed on board her sister ship Strogi, which, after 21 November 1957, became the museum ship Drazki.
 She is currently preserved as a static land display at the Naval Museum in Varna.
 Her other sister Hrabri was scrapped in 1962.

+In 1958 a Riga class frigate was named "Drazki".
+She served until 1992, when decommissioned.